Los Angeles Aviation Accident Attorneys

-- Publisher of the maintenance or operational manuals
+- Publishers of the maintenance or operational manuals

 - Owner or operator of the airfield or helipad

-- Owners of any dangerous cell or TV towers, building, or other obstructions or hazards to aircraft
+- Owners of any dangerous cell or TV towers, buildings, or other hazards

 This extensive list of possible defendants is not exhaustive.
-It is our job to handle every step of the aviation investigations and litigation for our clients, and we take this job seriously.
-We commit all necessary resources to help our clients and their families recover multimillion-dollar settlements and awards to which they are entitled.
+It is our job to handle every step of the aviation investigation process and litigation for our clients, and we take this job very seriously.
+We commit all necessary resources to help our clients and their families recover multi-million dollar settlements and awards to which they are entitled.

-At the law firm of Greene, Broillet & Wheeler, LLP, our committed attorneys represent the victims and families of those hurt or killed in plane or helicopter crashes.
+At the law firm of Greene, Broillet & Wheeler, LLP, our committed Los Angeles attorneys represent the victims and families of those hurt or killed in plane or helicopter crashes, whether in Southern California or across the country.
 These complex situations may bring tragic outcomes, but we work to ensure victims or their families can obtain justice and move forward with the full financial support they deserve.

 Our goal is always to prove that our clients deserve to be fully compensated for all of their harms and losses.
 That’s why we represent victims suffering all types of catastrophic injuries in a range of complex transportation and other accident cases—and why we have obtained more $1 million cases than any other law firm in California.